ketpradh/Credit_Risk_Analysis/README.md

 ## Summary:
-- Based on the above evaluation for the models, we find that the Ensemble learners perform better than the other four models on the dataset in terms of its accuracy, and overall precision and recall values for predicting low_risk category or good loans.
+- Based on the above evaluation for the models, we find that the Ensemble learners perform better than the other four models on the dataset in terms of its accuracy, as well as in terms of precision and recall values for predicting low_risk category or good loans.
-- Both, the Balanced Random Forest Classifier model and the Easy Ensemble Classifier Model have accuracy of **0.93** and overall precision of **0.99** and recall of **0.94**.
+- Both, the Balanced Random Forest Classifier model and the Easy Ensemble Classifier Model have an accuracy of **0.93** and precision of **1.00** and recall of **0.94** for predicting low_risk or good loans.
-- **However, for our analysis, we need to have higher sensitivity(recall) values for the high_risk credit data to identify potential bad loans.
-Hence, we need to have less False Negatives in that category.** We find that both the Ensemble Learners have a high recall for high_risk category of **0.92**, but low precision(**0.09**) low F1 score(**0.16**).
+- **However, for our analysis, in addition to predicting low-risk good loans, we need a model with high sensitivity(recall) as well as precision for predicting the high_risk credit or potential bad loans.** We find that both the Ensemble Learners have a high recall of **0.92** for high_risk category, but low precision(**0.09**) and a low F1 score(**0.16**).
-- The other four models do not have as high recall for high_risk loans as Ensemble Learners but are in the range of **0.62 - 0.74**.
+- The other four models do not have as high recall for high_risk loans as Ensemble Learners and are in the range of **0.62 - 0.74**.
 However, have very low precision of **0.01** and F1 score **0.02**.
 - Hence, we do not have a model that satisfies the recall and precision needs for predicting credit risk(high_risk bad loans) for the project.
 However, we can select either the Balanced Random Forest Classifier model or the Easy Ensemble Classifier Model for their high recall values and good overall metrics for predicting low_risk loans.